bluepeter/alphagroove/README.md

 - `percentFromEntry`: Exit when price moves in your favor by this percentage (e.g., 2.0 means 2%)
 - `atrMultiplier`: Alternative to percentFromEntry; exit when price moves in your favor by this multiple of ATR
+- `useLlmProposedPrice`: (boolean, default: `false`) If `true` and the LLM Confirmation Screen is enabled and returns a valid proposed profit target price (from the `proposedProfitTarget` field in its JSON response, averaged across calls), this price will be used.
+This overrides `percentFromEntry` and `atrMultiplier` if a valid LLM price is available.

 ### Trailing Stop